-NOTE : This step is only necessary when adjusting for incorrect backlash.
+NOTE: This step is only necessary when adjusting for incorrect backlash.
 Remove the bearing caps.
 Remove the differential as before.

-To decrease the amount of backlash, reduce the shim thickness 'C' (Fig.12.) and increase the shim thickness 'D' (Fig.14.) by the same amount.
+To decrease the amount of backlash, reduce the shim thickness 'D' (Fig. 10.) and increase the shim thickness 'E' (Fig. 13.) by the same amount.
 Reverse this step to increase the backlash.
 Remount the differential as before.

-- Release spreader tension (if applicable). - Check backlash again as before.

-3.10 Setting Up the Bulkhead Fitting

-- Apply thread sealant to the threads of the bulkhead body. - Screw the bulkhead body into the tapped hole, and tighten. - Wipe the area clean of any excess thread sealant (inside and outside of the housing). - ☐ Insert the free end of the seal housing tube into the bulkhead fitting until it protrudes approximately 8mm [5/16"] through the other side. - From the outside of the housing, assemble the small O-ring over the top of the short length of seal housing protruding through the bulkhead fitting. - While still holding the seal housing tube into the bulkhead fitting, insert the small drilled end of the center compression nut over the extended tube as shown in the assembly diagram (Fig.19.), and screw it into the bulkhead body, and lightly tighten.
+Release spreader tension (if applicable).
+Check backlash again as before.
+Setting Up the Bulkhead Fitting 3.10 Apply thread sealant to the threads of the bulkhead body.
+Screw the bulkhead body into the tapped hole, and tighten.
+Wipe the area clean of any excess thread sealant (inside and outside of the housing).
+Pre-bend the seal housing tube so that it roughly resembles the finished shape and has a tight bend in the very end where it enters

+Insert the free end of the seal housing tube into the bulkhead fitting until it protrudes approximately 8mm [5/16"] through the other side From the outside of the housing, assemble the small O-ring over the top of the short length of seal housing protruding through the bulkhead fitting.
+While still holding the seal housing tube into the bulkhead fitting, insert the small drilled end of the center compression nut over the extended tube as shown in the assembly diagram (Fig.19.), and screw it into the bulkhead body, and lightly tighten.

-- NOTE : Excessive tightening of the center compression nut is not necessary to form a good seal around the tube and may damage the O-ring, the seal housing tube, or the threads of the compression nut. - NOTE : Make sure the seal housing tube is all of the way into the center compression nut while you are tightening it.
+NOTE: Excessive tightening of the center compression nut is not necessary to form a good seal around the tube and may damage the O-ring, the seal housing tube, or the threads of the compression nut.

+Make sure the seal housing tube is all of the way into the center compression nut while you are tightening it.